frederic-perez/AmE-dictionary/data/dictionary.md

 __bodacious__
 __bode__ _v_ :nine::m: (bodes, boding) Be a portent of a particular outcome.
 Indicate by signs. _These signs bode bad news._ _Syn_ augur, presage, portend, foretell _St-Pierre’s return bodes well for nation._ _His conservative definition does not bode well for those who object to having their lives subject to spying._
 __bodega__ _n_ __1__ (esp. among Spanish-speaking Americans) A grocery store. __2__ A wineshop. __3__ A warehouse for storing or aging wine.
+__body blow__ _n_ A severe setback or disappointment.
+The term is from boxing, referring to a blow to the torso which can be incapacitating due to its proximity to internal organs.
 __bog<sup>1</sup>__ _n_ :four::hammer: :es: ciénaga
 __bog<sup>2</sup>__ _v_
 __bogart__ _v_